What is Radiculopathy?

 “Dr. Lipani and his staff are excellent.
 Dr. Lipani was very thorough.
 He explained what needed to be treated and why.
 He has terrific bedside manners.
 He answered all my questions patiently.
 Did not rush me at any time.
 I recommended him to one of my friends and she was extremely happy with him too.” – Poornima S.

 Treatment for Radiculopathy

-At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal procedures.
-Dr. Lipani is a specialist in the treatment for radiculopathy and many other spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
-Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for radiculopathy.
-Dr. Lipani offers image guided spine surgery approaches for radiculopathy treatment, tailored to the needs of each patient.
-For state-of-the-art radiculopathy treatment, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+At Princeton Neurological Surgery, Dr. John Lipani is a board-certified fellowship-trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal procedures.
+Dr. Lipani is a specialist in the treatment for radiculopathy and many other spinal conditions.
+Dr. Lipani treats patients for radiculopathy from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for radiculopathy.
+Dr. Lipani offers image-guided spine surgery approaches for radiculopathy treatment, tailored to the needs of each patient.

 Dr. Lipani’s affiliation with several major New Jersey hospitals means that you will receive radiculopathy surgery you need without having to travel to New York or Philadelphia.
 Dr. Lipani has over 15 years of experience performing brain and spine surgeries, so you can count on him to provide the best possible quality of care to all his patients.